 - 1. Query of application of Assessment Objectives (mark scheme); - 2.
-If you believe that you have been given a mark in the wrong band.
+If you believe that you have been given a mark in the wrong band; - 3.
+The school procedures were not followed correctly

 Please note that marks can go down as well as up.